suchialex/CINS3002-HW08/instructions.md

     ✅ Same for modify_department, modify_salary
   </summary>

-  - Do the same steps as above for modifying department and salary
+  - Do the same steps as above for modifying department and salary by calling the appropriate set/mutator methods defined in the class
 </details>